niparra21/Data-Pura-Vida/README.md

 ##### 3. Storage (See Data Layer for data structure details):

 **Amazon S3:**  Primary storage for the Data Lake, documents, templates, backups, and frontend hosting.
 Configured with versioning, encryption (SSE-KMS), lifecycle policies, and logging.
-**Apache Iceberg (on S3):**  Table format for the Data Lake, managed by engines like Glue and Athena.
+**Apache Iceberg, via Glue(on S3):**  Table format for the Data Lake, managed by engines like Glue and Athena.
 **Amazon DynamoDB:**  Managed NoSQL database for transactional application data.
 **Amazon RDS:**  Managed relational database (PostgreSQL, MySQL) for Backoffice data or others requiring relational structure.
 Configured with Multi-AZ and encryption.
-**Amazon Neptune:**  Managed graph database service for relationships between datasets.

 ##### 4. Application Integration and Orchestration:

 **Amazon EventBridge:**  Serverless event bus to connect applications and trigger workflows.